 Who wouldn’t prefer an effective conservative treatment option over what one spine surgeon refers to as, “a grueling operation”?
 However, in most instances, parents are rarely informed of their range of choices–from various bracing options to curve-specific exercise rehabilitation.
-Patients with moderately severe curves are often told bracing is ineffective.
+Patients with moderately severe curves are often told bracing is ineffective and that this conservative method cannot be used to avoid scoliosis surgery.
 Now, that’s simply not true.

 Mixed messaging regarding scoliosis is everywhere–online, in forums and from physicians as well.
 This results in stress and confusion for parents, kids, and adult patients, too.

 One of our patient’s scoliosis story (so far!) illustrates what happens when that confusion ensues.

 Her scoliosis was detected by her pediatrician more than two years ago with the recommendation to ‘monitor’ her back.
 Her mom told us that late last fall her daughter was finally officially diagnosed.
 Her Cobb angles measured 47º and 35°.
 At that time, they met with an orthopedic surgeon and mom specifically asked about exercise for scoliosis.
 The doctor’s response: she had “investigated it but never saw any benefits,” so her recommendation was for bracing with the hope of stopping progression.